Where It All Began

 Bill Bendiner and Doug Morgenson Scholarship for students pursuing a career in human services, health sciences, or visual arts.

-Bill McKnight Legacy Scholarship for students in the queer community studying Arts and Humanities with a preference for residents of Kitsap County/Bainbridge Island, Washington.
+Bill McKnight and Steve Parsons Legacy Scholarship for students in the queer community studying Arts and Humanities with a preference for residents of Kitsap County/Bainbridge Island, Washington.

 Brian M. Day Scholarship for gay men of color with significant financial need who are committed to and active in their Puget Sound communities.